Three Required Documents for Safer Scaffolding Projects (Which Also Land You More Jobs)

 1.1.
 What is a dimensioning document?

-A dimensioning document is a collection of information about different loads to which the scaffold will be exposed.
-In other words, it is a verification that the scaffolding is safe to work on if the maximum load is reached.
+A dimensioning document is a collection of information about the various loads to which the scaffold will be exposed.
+It is a verification that the scaffolding is safe for work, even when the maximum load is reached.

 1.2.
-Are documented standard cases enough as a dimensioning document?
+Are documented standard cases sufficient for dimensioning?

 The answer is: sometimes.
-If the standard case agrees well with the scaffolding you are going to build, it is enough, but in many cases you will make deviations, which means that you need a special dimensioning document.
+If the standard case aligns well with the scaffolding that you intend to build, then it may be sufficient.
+However, in many cases, you may need a special dimensioning document if you plan to deviate from the standard case.

-Standard cases from RISE can be found here.
+You can find standard cases from RISE here.

 1.3.
 What should be included in a dimensioning document?